ITFN 4433 - Web Integration

 - Please inform the instructor via E-mail of the problem.

-- Please DO NOT SUBMIT HOMEWORK VIA E-MAIL UNDER ANY
+- Please DO NOT SUBMIT any assignments VIA E-MAIL UNDER ANY

 Words of Wisdom (TAKE THIS PART SERIOUSLY!)